The Perfect Whirlwind Weekend in Bohol

 We spent the rest of the day by the pool and on the beach.
 If you wanted to, however, you could spend the evening on the Loboc river to watch fireflies.
 I imagine it’s an enthralling sight.
 And if you are staying somewhere that doesn’t have beach access, you can still buy a day pass at most of the resorts.

-A word of caution: It’s best to keep your sandals or booties on.
+A word of caution: It’s best to keep your sandals or booties on while wading in the sea.
 Sea urchins lurk around rocks and ridges under the surface.

 Sunday – Drive around Bohol